Commercial Insurance 2021 Renewal Update

 - Ontario – Experience in Ontario wasn’t quite as positive, resulting in an overall average premium increase of 10.1%

-- West – Experience in Western Canada had been challenging in the past year but is improving slightly, resulting in an overall average premium increase
+- West – Experience in Western Canada has continued to be challenging in the past year but is improving, resulting in an overall average premium increase of 10.5%

 The final premium amount you pay is impacted by various factors and could change due to:

 - Your co-op’s status in the Qualifier program – Gold (3% credit), Silver (neutral), Bronze (20% surcharge)